How to treat a smashed finger

 - Perform deep breathing to calm down and lessen the heart rate.

 - Elevate the affected finger above the level of the heart to lessen the flow of blood to the area.
-While apply an ice pack, keep both the hand and finger raised.
+In addition, while applying an ice pack, keep both the hand and finger raised.

 - Check for injuries in the hand.
 If a nail is partially disconnected from the nail bed and there is dark discoloration under the nail which indicates accumulation of blood, seek medical help immediately.
 The hematoma requires drainage.